 Pete has worked in both the public and not-for-profit sectors and has a long history of involvement in the socialist and trade union movements.
-He is the CEO of the Partners for Inclusion Group (PFI) in Scotland an organisation that mostly supports people who have had labels of Learning Disability, Mental Health needs or both.
+Before his very recent retirement Pete was the CEO of the Partners for Inclusion Group (PFI) in Scotland an organisation that mostly supports people who have had labels of Learning Disability, Mental Health needs or both.

 PFI grew out of Inclusion Glasgow a pioneering organisation that Simon Duffy founded.
 In subsequent years PFI now support many more people than it originally intended, simply because individuals and families want bespoke support rather than fitting into pre-existing institutional arrangements.
 However, Pete feels the focus has not been on growing the organisation but on helping the people we support to grow.
 They have supported people to respond to the challenges and opportunities that come their way, so that they can continue to grow and develop.